 Bluff is the town connected Stewart Island with the rest of New Zealand.
 The island is a mecca for hiking trails with 80% of the land being a national park.
 See wild kiwi birds and other intriguing native birds and experience true wilderness and stunning beaches.
 For more ideas, see 10 Incredible Things to Do on Stewart Island.

 Location: Stewart Island is south of Bluff taking a one-hour ferry journey.
-Book your return ferry ticket to Stewart Island with Real Journeys.
+Book your ferry ticket to Stewart Island with Real Journeys on Viator or Tripadvisor.

 That’s it for the best things to do in Bluff.
 Find more activities for your travels in the 51 Best Things to Do in the South Island.